Anthony-Aoun/Chess-Kingdom/README.md

 # CHESS-KINGDOM
-A web classic chess game
+A classic chess game coded with HTML, CSS and JS